Charliemowood/atom-guide/README.md

 ### Open a file in Atom

-It is relatively simple to open a simple a file in Atom.
+It is relatively simple to open a file in Atom.

 You need to find the file you want to open.
 It can be any file in your filesystem, for instance a file in *Desktop* or *Documents*.